 Housing Register applicants with a connection to Wiltshire Council’s area who do not qualify to join the Housing Register are entitled to join the Open Market Register as long as they have no unmanaged housing debts, have not been guilty of Anti-Social Behaviour in the past 12 months which would make them unsuitable as tenants and have a household income of less than £80,000 per annum.
 The procedure for registering on the Open Market Register is the same as for the Housing Register.

 The demand for affordable rented housing in Wiltshire Council’s area is high and you may wish to consider other housing options.
 For private rented accommodation, details of local letting and management agents may be found on the private rental page on the Wiltshire Council website.
 There are many websites advertising rooms to rent and private lets.
 For information about home ownership, please see our 'Low Cost Home Ownership' page.

 Homes4Wiltshire continues to work to ensure the fair allocation of affordable housing in Wiltshire Council's area.
 If you have any feedback, please contact us at email@example.com, our Customer Services team on 0300 456 0104 or by post at Homes4Wiltshire, County Hall, Bythesea Road, Trowbridge, Wiltshire BA14 8JN

-Many thanks for supporting Homes4Wiltshire and we will continue to work to assist and support Applicants into suitable and sustainable accommodation.
+Many thanks for supporting Homes4Wiltshire.
+We will continue to work to assist and support applicants into suitable and sustainable affordable housing in 2016.